 I recently interviewed Loren Brockhouse, a Senior Vice President of Global Sales who knows how to Make the Number.
 Today’s topic is about winning more deals, winning bigger deals, and winning them faster.
-To follow along, download our 10th annual workbook, How to Make Your Number in 2017.
-Turn to the Sales Process phase on pages 279 – 281 of the workbook.
+It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 Loren Brockhouse is the Senior Vice President of Global Sales for iiPay, an international payroll provider for enterprise companies.
 Integrated International Payroll (iiPay) is a cloud-based global payroll solution that reduces dependence on in-country payroll processors; and provides a comprehensive view into an organization’s global payroll landscape.
 This show is a must watch for executives with sales teams working to disrupt the status quo.
 Loren will demonstrate how to win more deals, win bigger deals, and win them faster.